Survey on intergenerational in Nursing home: Complete Guide 2026

 💰 Innovative Funding Models

-• Educational enhancement: Integration into subsidized establishment projects
+- Educational valorization: Integration into subsidized establishment projects

 Technological hybridization is a significant trend that will profoundly transform intergenerational activities in the coming years.
 The integration of virtual reality, connected objects, and artificial intelligence opens up unprecedented opportunities for creating links between generations.
 Applications like COCO THINKS and COCO MOVES foreshadow this evolution by demonstrating the potential of adapted digital tools.

 The personalization of programs based on individual profiles represents another major area of evolution.
-The analysis of behavioral and cognitive data will allow for the offering of tailor-made activities optimizing engagement and benefits for each participant.
-This individualized approach will require more sophisticated assessment tools and teams trained in their use.
+The analysis of behavioral and cognitive data will allow for the proposal of tailor-made activities optimizing engagement and benefits for each participant.
+This individualized approach will require more sophisticated evaluation tools and teams trained in their use.

 The future of intergenerational programs lies in the alliance between technological innovation and authentic human relationships.
-Digital tools will facilitate interactions without ever replacing them, creating new opportunities for exchanges and mutual learning.
+Digital tools will facilitate interactions without ever replacing them, creating new opportunities for exchange and mutual learning.

 Strategic Recommendations for Establishments

-Based on the analysis of identified best practices, our strategic recommendations aim to support establishments in the development or improvement of their intergenerational programs.
-These recommendations are structured around five priority areas: training, partnerships, innovation, evaluation, and sustainability.
+Based on the analysis of best practices identified, our strategic recommendations aim to support establishments in the development or improvement of their intergenerational programs.
+These recommendations revolve around five priority areas: training, partnerships, innovation, evaluation, and sustainability.

 🚀 Roadmap 2026-2030

-Develop a 5-year intergenerational strategy including: ongoing training for teams, gradual digitalization with tools like COCO, formalized educational partnerships, systematic impact evaluation, and the creation of a sustainability fund for programs.
+Develop a 5-year intergenerational strategy including: continuous training of teams, gradual digitalization with tools like COCO, formalized educational partnerships, systematic impact evaluation, and the creation of a fund for the sustainability of programs.

 Frequently Asked Questions about Intergenerational Programs in Nursing Homes